image

 Cycle time

-Cycle time measures the duration from when work begins on an item until it’s completed.
+Cycle time represents the total time from the start to the completion of work on an item.
 This metric helps teams:

-To calculate cycle time, track the time each task spends in the “In Progress” column.
+Determine cycle time by monitoring how long each task remains within the “In Progress” column.

 Lead time